webguru103/smooch-docs/source/rest/index.md

 ## Rate Limits

 Smooch APIs are subject to rate limiting.
 If you exceed the limits, Smooch will start returning a `429 Too Many Requests` HTTP status code.
 We apply rate limits to prevent abuse, spam, denial-of-service attacks, and similar issues.
 Our goal is to keep the limits high enough so that any application using Smooch as intended will never hit them.
-However, applications going consistantly over limits run the risk of being permantently disabled.
+However, applications that consistently exceed limits run the risk of being permanently disabled.

 # Authentication